 - a.
+Access to Records.
 The Contractor agrees to provide CPB, the FEMA Administrator, the Comptroller General of the United States, or any of their authorized representatives access to any books, documents, papers, and records of the Contractor which are directly pertinent to this Contract for the purposes of making audits, examinations, excerpts, and transcriptions. - b.
+Copying Documents.
 The Contractor agrees to permit any of the foregoing parties to reproduce by any means whatsoever or to copy excerpts and transcriptions as reasonably needed. - c.
+Access to Work Sites.
 The Contractor agrees to provide the FEMA Administrator or their authorized representatives access to construction or other work sites pertaining to the work being completed under the Contract. - d.
-In compliance with the Disaster Recovery Act of 2018, CPB and the Contractor acknowledge and agree that no language in this contract is intended to prohibit audits or internal reviews by the FEMA Administrator or the Comptroller General of the United States.
+Access by FEMA and Comptroller.
+CPB and the Contractor acknowledge and agree that no language in this Contract is intended to prohibit audits or internal reviews by the FEMA Administrator or the Comptroller General of the United States.